Continuation-of-Ashford/ashford-docs/character_creation/prestige_classes/transcendent.md

 - **Skills:** Choose one from Arcana, Investigation, History, Insight, or Perception.
 You gain proficiency in that skill.
 If you already have proficiency in the chosen skill, you double your proficiency bonus when you add it to a check with that skill.
 If you already do so, you can add 1d4 to any ability check you make using that skill.

 ### Immortal Arts
 At 21st level, you have gained understanding of some fundamental essence of this world.
-If an Immortal Art calls for a saving throw, it uses your Ki save DC.
+If an Immortal Art calls for a saving throw, the DC is equal to 8 + your Wisdom modifier + your proficiency bonus.
 An Art’s Action Cost is the time you must spend activating the art, its Duration is how long its effects last.
 If it has a duration of a number of rounds, it lasts until the end of your next turn after the specified number of times initiative cycles back to the top.
 If an Art calls for an area of effect, use the Areas of Effect rules for spellcasting, PHB p.
 204.

 You can select one Immortal Art at each level you take in this class, with a list located at the end of this page.
 You must select an Art whose level requirement matches the level at which you are choosing the Art.
 You can use each Art once per long rest.

-If an Immortal Art calls for a saving throw, the DC is equal to 8 + your Wisdom modifier + your proficiency bonus.

 ### Ascension of the Spirit
 At 22nd level, whenever you make a death saving throw and the outcome is greater than 15, you regain hit points equal to your level.
 If the outcome is greater than 10, but less than 15, you instead regain one hit point.